 Prospectuses, reports to shareholders and proxy statements - The series' fiscal year ends on October 31.
 Shareholders are provided updated summary prospectuses annually and at least semi-annually with reports showing the series' investment portfolio or summary investment portfolio, financial statements and other information.
 Shareholders may request a copy of the fund's current prospectus at no cost by calling (800) 421-4225 or by sending an email request to prospectus@americanfunds.com.
 Shareholders may also access each fund's current summary prospectus, prospectus, statement of additional information and shareholder reports at capitalgroup.com/prospectus.
 The series' annual financial statements are audited by the series' independent registered public accounting firm, Deloitte & Touche LLP.
 In addition, shareholders may also receive proxy statements for each fund.
-In an effort to reduce the volume of mail shareholder reports and proxy statements.
+In an effort to reduce the volume of mail shareholders receive from the series when a household owns more than one account, the Transfer Agent has taken steps to eliminate duplicate mailings of summary prospectus, shareholder reports and proxy statements.
 To receive additional copies of a summary prospectus, report or proxy statement, shareholders should contact the Transfer Agent.